girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 Optical switch (like the kind sold by Gateron and Keychron) depends on an IR LED (IR) and a phototransistor (PT) pair for operation.
-When switch is actuated, a plunger blocks the IR light from striking the PT causing voltage change across collector-emittor junction of PT.
+When switch is actuated, a plunger blocks the IR light from striking the PT causing voltage change across collector-emitter junction of PT.
 Unlike a mechanical switch, an optical switch does not have copper contacts that rub against the plastic shaft.
 Since there is no resistance caused by rubbing, optical switches are extremely smooth.
 They can be used with low tension